jeremeamia/php-func-mocker/README.md

    called `db_add()` that you end up using in an object in your model layer, you might want to "mock" that function when you are testing so you don't actually make calls to the database in your unit tests.

+The simple technique behind this code is described in this [blog post by Fabian Schmengler][link-blog-fabian].
+Basically, it involves taking advantage of PHP's [namespace resolution rules][link-php-ns].

 ## Install

 Via Composer